amirtootooni/amirtootooni.github.io/_posts/2021-06-10-favorite fruits.md

 type: blog
 ---

-Like my late grandfather, I eat a lot of fruits.
-Maybe about 500g every day.
+Like my late grandfather, I eat a lot of fruits; maybe about 500g every day.

 If I were to list my favorite ones this would be my list (at the time of this post):